1.00 - Introduction

 A strategy is a specified way to solve a problem.
 A marketing strategy is how to solve a marketing problem to achieve a specific business objective - whether that's increasing sales, market penetration, shareholder value or anything else.

 I'm a brand strategist with an agency background who turned JavaScript developer.
 During my 8+ years of experience I've worked with 30+ startup as well as household brands such as Google, Nike, Johnson & Johnson, Hewlett Packard Enterprise and the government (I even helped Applebee's make profit after 3 years of slumping sales - the trick turned out to be $1 margaritas).
+Marketing strategy turns out to be quite formulaic - for startups and Fortune 500s alike.

 Next module: Setting sequential marketing objectives & KPIs (after product market fit) ->